 Layout Views

-Now that you've set up your database on PowerTable and learned how to work with and explore your data, let's look at how you can view or visualize it for a quick summary and analysis.
+After you've set up your database in PowerTable and begun exploring your data, let's look at how you can view or visualize it for a quick summary and analysis.

 In PowerTable, you can view your data in four different ways.

-Each view helps you and your team to quickly identify and drill down to the required data.
-We also offer ways to efficiently track the progress of activities, milestones, and dependencies using a Gantt chart.
+Each view has capabilities that help you and your team to quickly identify and drill down to the required data.
+We also provide Gantt and Resource Gantt charts to help you track the progress of activities, milestones, and dependencies.
 Let's explore them:

 1. Table View

-Table view is the default view where data is displayed in a table format with rows and columns.
+This is the default view in PowerTable, where data is displayed in a table format with rows and columns.
 From other views, you can always return to table view by clicking on Layout > Table.

 Table View